jacktoncelli/sudoku/README.md

 ### Update January 24, 2023

+At the moment the AI is forced to make 4-5 guesses on expert puzzles and 2-3 guesses on hard puzzles.
+These are resolved fairly quickly due to the upgraded logical capabilities, but my goal is still to never have to guess.

 I have implemented the above described logic.
 The AI now is capable of reaching conclusions given information such as the board above.
 However, it still gets stuck sometimes and is forced to guess.
 The guess is also more likely to succeed, because conclusions are drawn much more reliably.
 At the board below, the AI had to guess, but was able to find a solution fairly quickly.
 Here is an example:

 ```md